Shaping Our Future

 - Families have access to relevant and timely information to help them make decisions about their child's education.

-In the winter of 2019-2020, we will launch our improved enrollment system for families who are enrolling children for the 2020-2021 school year.
+The application is now open for families who are enrolling children for the 2020-2021 school year.
+Find out more here.

 The focus for the first year of this enrollment system is on ensuring that our system is designed to help all students have access to exceptional learning experiences, but the rules, criteria or priorities that govern who is accepted in our schools are not changing.